ChatGPT Image Sep 8 2025 01 20 36 AM

 Politics and Diplomacy Update:

-Ukrainian President Volodymyr Zelenskyy revealed that Kyiv is set to welcome former U.S. National Security Advisor Keith Kellogg, now serving as Donald Trump’s special envoy, on Monday.
+Ukrainian President Volodymyr Zelenskyy announced that Kyiv is preparing to receive former U.S. National Security Advisor Keith Kellogg, who now serves as Donald Trump’s special envoy, on Monday.
 Zelenskyy expressed hope ahead of the visit, underscoring Ukraine’s belief that the United States understands the necessary measures to pressure Russia into pursuing peace: “We believe America sees clearly what actions can bring Russia to the negotiating table.”

-Russian Foreign Minister Sergey Lavrov met with Chinese Foreign Minister Wang Yi in Beijing on Sunday for high-level diplomatic discussions.
+Russian Foreign Minister Sergey Lavrov engaged in top-level diplomatic discussions with his Chinese counterpart, Wang Yi, in Beijing on Sunday, marking another step in deepening bilateral ties..
 According to Moscow, the two diplomats discussed Russia’s relationship with the United States and exchanged views on potential avenues for resolving the war in Ukraine.